ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 The Java SDK for ThreatConnect was designed with a focus on abstracting the API REST calls while enabling the developer to use an enterprise-level programming language.
-The abstraction layer is relatively "thin" because it coincides directly with all of the REST API calls.
+The abstraction layer is relatively 'thin', because it coincides directly with all of the REST API calls.
 In fact, the entities themselves were ported directly from the ThreatConnect API to enable consistent communication between the Java SDK and the REST API.